Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope

-The $f$ and $c$ states hybridize at the $\gamma$ point and, in the absence of interactions, reproduce the band structure of the BM model.
-The corresponding wave functions are obtained based on the BM model in the plane-wave basis.
-Within this basis, Ref.~\cite{thfsong} derives the interacting Hamiltonian and applies a mean-field approximation to its terms.
-It further shows that for the integer MATBG filling, evaluating the mean-field Hamiltonian using a parent state defined by the occupation of the $f$ orbitals yields results that closely match the fully self-consistent solution.
+Without interactions, the $f$ and $c$ states hybridize and recover the BM band structure.
+Ref.~\cite{thfsong} derives the interacting Hamiltonian in the mean-field approximation and shows that evaluating it with a parent state of occupied $f$ orbitals (one-shot) yields results that closely match the fully self-consistent solution at integer filling.

-Following this one-shot mean-field approach, we calculate the band structure and tunneling matrix elements in the HF basis. \cref{fig:bands_hf} shows the resulting band structure for the $\nu=-2$, Kramers intervalley coherent (K-IVC) state~\cite{bultinck2020ground}, obtained under the simplifying assumptions of chiral symmetry (see Appendix~\ref{app:num2} for details).
+Following this one-shot mean-field approach, we calculate the band structure and tunneling matrix elements in the HF basis. \cref{fig:bands_hf} shows the resulting band structure for the $\nu=-2$, Kramers intervalley coherent (K-IVC) state~\cite{bultinck2020ground}, obtained under the simplifying assumptions of chiral symmetry (see Ref.~\cite{SM} for details).
 We further examine a possible Fermi-level alignment near charge neutrality, assuming that small doping does not significantly modify the band structure.
 In this configuration, the Fermi energy intersects the flat $f$ bands, producing a Fermi surface near the edges of the mBZ, and also crosses the dispersive $c$ bands, resulting in a small Fermi pocket around the $\gamma$ point.
 The exact topology of the Fermi surface in MATBG remains uncertain~\cite{kang2021cascades,datta2023heavy,rai2024dynamical,zhou2024kondo,calderon2025cascades,merino2025interplay,cualuguaru2025obtaining}; this alignment is considered because it includes two distinct types of Fermi surfaces that may occur separately or coexist.